Patent Examination Board

 The Patent Examination board is an examination agency which has been accredited by IPReg to offer an examination-only route for both stages of the qualification.

-- The PEB Foundation Certificate comprises five examination which meet the standards and syllabus defined in the IPReg Accreditation Handbook.
+- The PEB Foundation Certificate comprises of five examinations which meet the standards and syllabus defined in the IPReg Accreditation Handbook.
 Further details are set out in the Programme Specification for the Foundation Certificate which is found here.

 - The PEB Final Diploma comprises four examinations and is designed to meet the requirements of the final stage of training for a patent attorney.
 A successful candidate will be at least minimally competent in, and thus fit to practise, each of the skills tested by the examinations.

-Training for the examinations is provided by employers, the Chartered Institute of Patent Attorneys (CIPA) and commercial providers.
+Training for the examinations is provided by employers, The Chartered Institute of Patent Attorneys and commercial providers.

 Examination for the Introductory Patent Administration Certificate

-The Introductory Patent Administration Certificate comprises a course run by Chartered Institute of Patent Attorneys (CIPA) and an examination at the end of the course administered by PEB.
+The Introductory Patent Administration Certificate comprises a course run by The Chartered Institute of Patent Attorneys and an examination at the end of the course administered by PEB.